sighupio/fury-kubernetes-logging/katalog/curator-s3/README.md

 ## Image repository and tag

-- The Dockerfile of elasticsearch should be like [this](elasticsearch/Dockerfile)
+- The Dockerfile of elasticsearch should be like [this](elasticsearch/Dockerfile) or a manifest with an initcontainer that setup the same logic
 - Curator image: `quay.io/sighup/curator:5.8.3_3.8-alpine_3.13`
 - Curator repo: [https://github.com/elastic/curator](https://github.com/elastic/curator)
 - Curator documentation: